securitykiss-com/rfw/README.md

 - Security, trust and permission management.
 The above tools require giving a remote client the ssh root acces.
 Often we want to allow the IP analytics server to be able to block selected IPs without giving admin rights.
 - Performance - handle frequent and concurrent requests
 - No dependencies and easy to talk to from any platform and language.
 RESTful - lingua franca of the Internet
-- Protection against locking yourself out by applying erroneous rule
+- Protection against locking yourself out by applying wrong rule

 Note that when the rules come from variuos sources they may interact badly.
 For firewalls the order of rules matters.
 That's why the functionality of remote rfw is limited to blocking individual IPs inserted in front of the ruleset.
 Be careful when using local rfwc where you have the full power of iptables at hand.